Anal eczema

 The following distinguishing features allow even a first assessment of complaints at the anus.

-While anal eczema occurs externally around the rosette at the anus, hemorrhoids are fundamentally located inside the anus, larger hemorrhoids in later stages of hemorrhoidal disease can also protrude outside the anus (prolapse).
+While anal eczema occurs externally around the rosette at the anus, hemorrhoids are basically located inside the anus; larger hemorrhoids in later stages of hemorrhoidal disease can also protrude outside the anus (prolapse).

 While in anal eczema usually no Pain at the anus occur, here the Itching at the anus the more intense the symptoms.
 In cases of hemorrhoids occur Pain at the anus usually only appear in later stages of hemorrhoidal disease.